getherbie/herbie/example/site/pages/2-doc/3-contents/3-create-pages.md

 Such pages and folders are not taken into account when scanning the file system.

     site/pages
-    ├── index.md
-    ├── _about/         # The folder incl. subpages is disabled
+    ├── _about          # The folder incl. subpages is disabled
     │   ├── index.md
     │   ├── team.md
     │   └── vision.md
-    └── contact/
-        ├── index.md
+    ├── contact
-        └── _route.md   # The page is disabled
+    │   ├── _route.md   # The page is disabled
+    │   └── index.md
+    └── index.md

 This is helpful, for example, when pages should be temporarily disabled.